BrennanMcDonald/blog.brennan.sh/content/posts/gh-actions-automate-build-deploy.md

 ## Introduction

-Github Actions are a relativey new feature that was put in place to help people run CI/CD workflows directly from Github Repos.
+Github Actions are a relatively new feature that was put in place to help people run CI/CD workflows directly from Github Repos.
 In my opinion, if you host your code on Github, they are the cleanest and fastest free form of CI/CD out there today.
 To access the actions for a Github repo, navigate to the repo's page and click on the "Actions" tab at the top.

 ![tabs](/img/gh-action-build-deploy/tabs.PNG)